philipWendland/IsoApplet/README.md

 General Information
 ===================
-The Java Card IsoApplet (e.g. for use with the corresponding OpenSC-fork).
+The Java Card IsoApplet (e.g. for use with OpenSC).
 The Applet is capable of saving a PKCS#15 file structure and performing PKI related operations using the private key, such as signing or decrypting.
-Also, on-card generation of asymmetric key-pairs is the only way to get usable private keys onto the smartcard.
+Private keys can be generated directly on the smartcard or imported from the host computer.
+The import of private keys is disabled in the default security configuration.
-The Applet targets mordern Smartcards.
-Anything below Java Card 2.2.2 is untested.
+The Applet targets mordern Smartcards with Java Card 2.2.2 or above.

 **For more information please visit:** http://www.pwendland.net/IsoApplet